Community leader aims to steer Jackson teens away from crime

 JACKSON, Miss.
 (WJTV) – Robert Davis is the community leader that heads Better Men Society in Jackson.
 He started the organization in 2000 to be a beacon of hope and a resource to those living in underserved communities across Mississippi.

-“I tell mothers all the time if you give me your young men I’m going to give you your success back.”
+“I tell mothers all the time if you give me your young men I’m going to give you your success back,” he said.

 Davis has already become a positive influence for Jackson teens Markeith Buck and Terason Person.